Walter Eucken

 Walter Eucken ([ˈɔʏkn̩]; 17 January 1891 – 20 March 1950) was a German economist of the Freiburg school and father of ordoliberalism.
-He is closely linked with the development of the concept of "social market economy".
+Ordoliberalism was based on the concept of social market economy balancing free markets with regulatory oversight.
+The Walter Eucken Institut was founded four years after his death and his ideas influenced West Germany’s economic policy.

-Early life
+Early life and education

-Walter Eucken was born on 17 January 1891 in Jena in Saxe-Weimar-Eisenach (present-day Thuringia), as son of the philosopher Rudolf Eucken (1846–1926), who won the 1908 Nobel Prize in Literature and his wife, Irene (1863–1941, née Passow), a painter.
-Walter had one sister and one brother, the chemist/physicist Arnold Eucken.
+Walter Eucken was born on 17 January 1891 in Jena in the German state of Saxe-Weimar-Eisenach (present-day Thuringia), a son of the philosopher Rudolf Eucken, and his wife, Irene née Passow (1863–1941), a painter.

 Walter grew up in an intellectually stimulating environment.
-His father was one of the most influential philosophers of the German Empire and read Aristotle with his sons in the original.
+His father was one of the most influential philosophers of the German Empire and the winner of the 1908 Nobel Prize in Literature.
+Eucken's father read Aristotle with his sons in the original Greek.
 Visitors to the family villa included Stefan George, Hugo von Hofmannsthal, Ernst Ludwig Kirchner, Edvard Munch and Ferdinand Hodler.

+Walter had one sister and one brother, the chemist/physicist Arnold Eucken.

-Walter Eucken studied Nationalökonomie (economics) at Kiel, Bonn and Jena and was awarded his doctorate at Bonn in 1914 (thesis: Verbandsbildung in der Seeschifffahrt).
+Walter Eucken studied economics in Kiel, Bonn and Jena and was awarded his doctorate at Bonn in 1914 (thesis: Verbandsbildung in der Seeschifffahrt).
 He served as an officer in World War I on both the western and eastern fronts.

+Career

+After the war ended, Eucken went to Berlin University where he became a full professor in 1921 (thesis: Die Stickstoffversorgung der Welt).

 Weimar Republic

-After the war ended, Eucken went to Berlin University where he became a full professor in 1921 (thesis: Die Stickstoffversorgung der Welt).
-Eucken married the writer and philosopher Edith Erdsiek (b.
-1896) in Berlin in 1920.
-They had two daughters and one son.